DevExpress/devextreme-demos/JSDemos/Demos/FieldSet/Overview/description.md

-DevExtreme comes with CSS classes that allow you to define the appearance of list-like structures that contain multiple field items - field sets.
+DevExtreme ships with CSS classes that allow you to define the appearance of list-like structures that contain multiple field items -- field sets.

 ## A Simple Field Set

 To create a basic field set, use the [dx-fieldset](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-fieldset) CSS class for the main container element.
-Next, use the [dx-fieldset-header](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-fieldset-header) class to specify the field set header.
-The header element can hold plain text, UI components, or custom markup.
+Then, use the [dx-fieldset-header](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-fieldset-header) class to specify the field set header.
+The header element can contain plain text, UI components, or custom markup.

 Create field set items as separate elements with the [dx-field](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-field) class.
 The field element may include label and value elements.
 Define the label element by the [dx-field-label](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-field-label) class.
 The value element uses the [dx-field-value-static](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-field-value-static) class and can display plain text or custom markup.

 ## A Field Set with DevExtreme Widgets

-You can also use DevExtreme UI components as the value elements.
+You can also use DevExtreme UI components as value elements.
 Specify the [dx-field-value](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-field-value) class in the component's HTML markup.

 ## A Field Set with Custom Value Width

-To align all the values in the field set by width, attach a custom id to the element with the [dx-fieldset](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-fieldset) class and apply CSS rules according to the rules in the demo.
+To align all values in the field set by width, attach a custom id to the element with the [dx-fieldset](/Documentation/ApiReference/UI_Components/CSS_Classes/#dx-fieldset) class and apply CSS rules according to the rules in the demo.